Transition system: Coalgebra formulation

-Therefore a labelled state transition system is an F-coalgebra for the functor $P(\Lambda \times {-})$.
+In other words, a labelled state transition system is a coalgebra for the functor $P(\Lambda \times {-})$.

 Relation between labelled and unlabelled transition system

 There are many relations between these concepts.
 Some are simple, such as observing that a labelled transition system where the set of labels consists of only one element is equivalent to an unlabelled transition system.
 However, not all these relations are equally trivial.

 Comparison with abstract rewriting systems

 As a mathematical object, an unlabeled transition system is identical with an (unindexed) abstract rewriting system.
 If we consider the rewriting relation as an indexed set of relations, as some authors do, then a labeled transition system is equivalent to an abstract rewriting system with the indices being the labels.
 The focus of the study and the terminology are different, however.
 In a transition system one is interested in interpreting the labels as actions, whereas in an abstract rewriting system the focus is on how objects may be transformed (rewritten) into others.